-In addition to \$2.7 million of contributed capital, MEAG Power has committed up to an additional \$53.0 million through a combination of guarantees as of December 31, 2018.
+In addition to \$2.7 million of contributed capital, MEAG Power has committed up to an additional \$49.5 million through a combination of guarantees as of December 31, 2019.
 TEA evaluates its credit needs periodically and requests Members to adjust their guarantees accordingly.
 The guarantee agreements are authorized by the Board and intended to provide credit support for TEA when entering into transactions on behalf of its Members.
-Such guarantees would require the Members to make payments to TEA's counterparties if TEA failed to deliver energy, capacity or natural gas as required by contract with a counterparty, or if TEA failed to make payment for purchases of such commodities.
+Such guarantees would require Members to make payments to TEA's counterparties if TEA failed to deliver energy, capacity or natural gas as required by contract with a counterparty, or if TEA failed to make payment for purchases of such commodities.
 If guaranty payments are required, MEAG Power has rights with other Members that such payments would be apportioned based on certain criteria.

 The guarantees generally have indefinite terms; however, MEAG Power can terminate its guaranty obligations by providing notice to counterparties and others, as required by the agreements.
 Such termination would not pertain to any transactions TEA entered into prior to notice being given.
-As of December 31, 2018 and 2017, MEAG Power had no liability related to these guarantees outstanding.
+As of December 31, 2019 and 2018, MEAG Power had no liability related to these guarantees outstanding.

-As of December 31, 2018 and 2017, MEAG Power's current other receivables due from TEA totaled \$3.6 million and \$6.4 million, respectively.
+As of December 31, 2019 and 2018, MEAG Power's current other receivables due from TEA totaled \$2.8 million and \$3.6 million, respectively.